 Moving may impact fermentation, so it is recommended not to bang or tap on the machine.

-The period of fermentation may need to be longer.
+If using cold ingredients the period of fermentation may need to be longer.

 When left alone for a long period of time, it will get sourer and may produce a lot of milk serum.